 Many travelers are looking for a great flight deal and may be willing to sacrifice comfort for affordability, but only a few of them would be willing to give up their safety in pursuit of that great deal.
 While budget airlines cut other corners to keep fares low, they cannot - lucky for us - compromise the safety of their passengers in the process.

 Safety of flying is always very important.
-Passengers concerned about the safety of a particular airline can use resources like world’s only safety agency AirlineRatings to see exactly how each carrier stands up to safety regulations.
+Passengers concerned about the safety of a particular airline can use resources like the world’s only safety agency AirlineRatings to see exactly how each carrier stands up to safety regulations.

 We can count Wizz Air as a reliable airline as it has been awarded the highest 7-star safety ranking from AirlineRatings.